laravel-workflow/laravel-workflow.github.io/docs/how-it-works.md

 # How It Works

-Laravel Workflow is a library that uses Laravel's queued jobs and event sourced persistence to create durable coroutines.
+Workflow is a library that uses Laravel's queued jobs and event sourced persistence to create durable coroutines.

 ## Queues